- Are the interns paid? How much?

 - Do I need to check students’ work eligibility?

 Yes.
-The LifeSci NYC internship program will be screening students to ensure they meet the program’s criteria but as employer of record, you will need to check their employment eligibility and have them complete an I-9, as you would for any employee.
-For subsidized interns, we will take care of this process, as they will be paid via an agency engaged by LifeSci NYC.
+The LifeSci NYC internship program will be screening students to ensure they meet the program’s criteria but as the employer of record, you will need to check their employment eligibility and have them complete an I-9, as you would for any employee.

 - Can LifeSci NYC help me find an intern for times of year other than summer?

 Yes, while we do not offer the same kind of cohort experience (such as Boot Camp) for interns at other times of year, we are happy to help both students and hosts in the life sciences industry by helping them connect for internships (or full- or part-time jobs) at other times of year.
-Hosts who are interested in finding candidates for positions other than summer internships should contact Sharon Kaplan at [email protected].
+Hosts who are interested in finding candidates for positions other than summer internships should fill out our host application HERE.